adilwho/adilwho/README.md

 <h1 align="center">Mohammad Adil Ahnaf</h1>

 <p align="center">
-  Graphic Designer
+  Dhaka, Bangladesh
 </p>

 ---

 ## About

-I am a graphic designer focused on clean, functional visuals and modern digital aesthetics.
-I enjoy turning ideas into structured, visually compelling work across branding, layout, and digital design.
+I work with design and digital tools, focusing on layout, visual structure, and modern aesthetics.
+I’m interested in building work that is clean, functional, and visually consistent across platforms.

 ---